Structure of Intellect (SOI)

 - With the SOI, we move beyond just a label of a score

 The Importance of our Intellect

-- The performance and ability of our cognitive skills affects us throughout our lifespan and different phases of our lives
+- The performance and ability of our cognitive skills affect us throughout our lifespan and different phases of our lives.

-- From learning to identify objects as a toddler, to learning to speak or read, to learning to count and understand math’s concepts, to deciding which course of studies to pursue in our higher education, to the jobs and careers we choose and also to our daily lives
+- From learning to identifying objects as a toddler to learning to speak or read, to learning to count and understand math’s concepts, to deciding which course of studies to pursue in our higher education, to the jobs and careers we choose and also to our daily lives.

 - It also affects the decisions we make, the way we communicate, the way we perceive and understand things, the way we remember, etc.

-- There is a reason behind how we make that choice( and we will cover more of that when we go through the SOI Mode)
+- There is a reason behind how we make that choice.

 SOI for Learning Disabled :